diwahsap/legal-streamlit/README.md

 Future enhancements could include integrating POS-Tagging, Named Entity Recognition (NER), and Dependency Parsing.
 Additionally, exploring other similarity algorithms like Jaccard, Euclidean, or Manhattan distance is suggested for further evaluation steps.

 ## Conclusion
-TF-IDF is a robust method for analyzing regulatory alignment in investment-related legislations in Indonesia.
-The project provides useful insights and visualizations, making it a valuable tool for legal analysis.
+TF-IDF is a method that can be said to be strong for analyzing the harmonization of regulations in laws and regulations related to investment in Indonesia.
+This project provides useful insights and visualizations, making it a valuable tool for legal analysis.